 Gaps may appear in your child’s teeth if their teeth are too small for their jaw bone or for a number of other reasons relating to tooth growth.
 If your child’s teeth have grown with gaps, consult with our Orthodontist who will be able to give your child a straight, beautiful smile.

 Oral habits that develop during childhood can have devastating effects on the development of a child’s mouth.
-Thumb sucking, finger biting, nail biting, finger sucking and tongue thrusting can all contribute to long term damage for tooth development.
+Thumb sucking, finger biting, nail-biting, finger sucking and tongue thrusting can all contribute to long term damage for tooth development.
 If you notice your child has any bad oral habits, consult with our Orthodontist to monitor any signs of damage.

 As a caring parent, it is your responsibility to get a good Orthodontic treatment for your child.
+Clifton’s leading Orthodontics specialist Dr. Abey is proud to treat patients of all ages.

 We accept most PPO Health Insurance Plans.